NRauh/Oh-Font/README.md

 #Oh Font (v0.3)
 Oh is an icon font of arcs of various lengths and styles.
-It was created to be a free and open source font that to show progress radially, when circular graphics aren't available.
+It was created to be a free and open source font that shows progress radially, when circular graphics aren't available.
 Of course, you can use it however you'd like.

 ##Characters
-A full demonstration of Oh, and character numbers can be found [here.](https://NRauh.github.io/Oh-Font) More styles will probably be added, so if you have an interest in Oh, check later to see.
+A full demonstration of Oh, and character numbers can be found [here.](https://nrauh.github.io/Oh-Font) More styles will probably be added, so if you have an interest in Oh, check later to see.

 Currently, Oh has a thick outline of a hollow circle, which uses the characters `.`, `a-z`, `A-Y`, with `Z` being an outline of the edges.